 One of your most important responsibilities during treatment is to make sure your pump does not run out of Lioresal® Intrathecal (baclofen injection).
 The best way to ensure this is to attend all your refill appointments.

-The pump must be refilled on time.
+The pump must be refilled on time to avoid loss of therapy, causing a potentially life threatening emergency.
 You need to have enough Lioresal® Intrathecal for continuous, effective treatment.

 Missing a refill appointment could result in: